ba-careerpath-7/Pokemon_Pokedex_MEGA_Project/README.md

 # Pokemon_Pokedex_MEGA_Project

-READ ME: To view the project, press: Pokemon_Pokedex_MEGA_Project_(main).ipynb
+ALERT: To view the project, press: Pokemon_Pokedex_MEGA_Project_(main).ipynb

-NOTE: Since this project is MASSIVE, the file of "Pokemon_Pokedex_MEGA_Project_(main).ipynb" can take a minute to load!
+NOTE 1: Since this project is MASSIVE, the file of "Pokemon_Pokedex_MEGA_Project_(main).ipynb" can take a minute to load!
 If it fails to load, refresh the website and it should hopefully load!

-NOTE: If the project does not load, here is a Kaggle Link: https://www.kaggle.com/code/brettean7/pokemon-pokedex-mega-project-preview-some-models
+NOTE 2: If the project does not load, here is a Kaggle Link: https://www.kaggle.com/code/brettean7/pokemon-pokedex-mega-project-preview-some-models

+NOTE 3: In this ReadMe, I will list my methodology and the Machine Learning Models I used at the end of the ReadMe.

 ---